Davide-sd/sympy-plot-backends/doc/source/tutorials.rst

 Hence, you can visit the aforementioned repository and:

 * download and run them locally.
-* or you can launch Binder and try them online.
+* or you can launch Binder and try them online (note that Binder is really slow).